 For example, marathon runners don’t go from their longest training run to 26.2 miles the following week.
 They give themselves 3-4 weeks to cut miles, and the week before the big event they’re somewhere down around 12-15 miles for their final “long run.”

 Tapering isn’t limited to competitive athletes, so consider giving your clients milestones to taper for.

 Deloading is a term more familiar among avid powerlifters.
 In order for goal-oriented lifters working towards hypertrophy, strength, or peaking to be successful, it is important to program (periodize) cycles, or mesocycles.
 Deloading is one week within the mesocycle, often at the end, where lifting volume drops precipitously to about 30-50% from their maintenance volume (MV).

-Deloads can be introduced to all clients whose routine includes any weightlifting.
+Deloads can be introduced to clients whose routine includes any progressively loaded weightlifting.

 Active recovery is not limited to putting in work.
 In fact, there are some great supplemental recovery activities to consider incorporating as well.

 No, I am not referring to vitamins or questionable herbal concoctions.
 Supplemental recovery includes but is not limited to hot and cold therapies, massage and myofascial release, compression garments, and even stress management.

 Cold therapies cause vasoconstriction, reduce inflammation, and decrease pain.
 Heat therapies cause vasodilation, increase blood flow, and reduce delayed onset muscle soreness (DOMS).
 Currently, there is a trend for combination therapy which uses both cold such as ice baths, followed by hot therapies in the sauna.

 Compression garments increase blood flow, enhance nutrient uptake and waste removal, and decreases DOMS.